Document Type and Release Option

 This study assessed the extent of the relationship between taxes and capital expenditures by performing a multiple regression analysis.
 Corporate tax rates were found to be a significant determinant of capital expenditures, supported by the implementation of the Tax Cuts and Jobs Act of 2017.

 Parodi, Carlos M., "Investigating the Effects of Tax Cuts on Capital Expenditures as an Alternative to Restore the United States Economy from the COVID-19 Pandemic" (2020).
-University Honors Program Theses.
+Honors College Theses.
 498.